 When: September August 31 – September 4, 2017

 Where: 229 Fairview Drive, Plymouth

 Why: Because, in their own words, the Sheboygan County Fair is celebrating “not the end of summer, the beginning of fun!”
-The fair welcomes back some old favorites such as bull riding and barrel racing, tractor pulls, motorcycle racing, pig and duck races, and plenty of live music, but also premiers High Flying Pages (an aerial and equestrian show), a zip line show, and Mr. Ed’s Magical Midway Carnival Rides.
+The fair welcomes back some old favorites such as bull riding and barrel racing, tractor pulls, motorcycle racing, pig and duck races, and plenty of live music.
+Fairgoers can also look forward to High Flying Pages (an aerial and equestrian show), a zip line show, and Mr. Ed’s Magical Midway Carnival Rides.

 What: Oneida County Fair

 Where: Corner of Kemp St. & Oneida Ave, Rhinelander